grfigueira/IPM3/content/projeto.md

 **Features:**
 - **Community based recipes**: Users can upload their own recipes to the platform.
-- **Filter recipes** with categories like: "vegan", "pescatarian", "breakfast", etc.
+- **Filter recipes**: Filter with categories like: "vegan", "pescatarian", "breakfast", etc.
-- **Digital fridge**: Users can catalog what ingrediants they have and see what meals they can make with them.
+- **Digital fridge**: Users can catalog what ingrediants they have and see what meals they can make.